- What Does A Health Coach Do?

 In An Ideal World, We Wouldn’t Need Health Coaches

 But alas, the world isn’t ideal.
 There’s a great saying:

 “If you can’t pronounce it, or it has a barcode on it, it’s probably not good for you”

-There’s mounting evidence that the way we eat, what’s in our processed foods, how much sugar we consume, together with pesticides on our vegetables, hormones added to our livestock feed, arsenic fed to commercially-raised chickens to stop them from getting parasites, is all causing our ever-increasing chronic illnesses because our bodies are not designed to metabolize these things!
+You are probably unaware that there are the hormones added to our livestock feed, and arsenic fed to commercially-raised chickens to stop them from getting parasites.
+It’s all causing our ever-increasing chronic illnesses because our bodies are not designed to metabolize these things!